MohamedAli1995/Cifar-100-Classifier/README.md

 You can use my pretrained model see [Download pretrained models](#Download-pretrained-models) <br>
 **Note: edit checkpoint file because it has absolute path and I am going to fix that soon.

+#TODO:
+Right now for some reasons there is nly one active model, TinyVGG model to use, I will fix the problem soon it is very simple.